A book is the oldest technology of solitude.

 The author owns the voice.
 We hold the form.

-We are producers of voices, in the way Rick Rubin produces records.
-The author writes the songs.
+We are producers of voices.
+The voice belongs to the author.
+The form is our work.
 We hold the standard.
 We remove what doesn't belong.
-We return the artist to themselves.
+We return the writer to themselves.

 Send word.